The infamous Barnevernet system in Serbia – children as a very profitable business

 Since the government spends more and more money for the alleged child welfare, Nordic social giants have largely entered the open market.

-Four groups are controlled by the foreign investment funds.
+Four groups are controlled by foreign investment funds.

 - Swedish team for social protection Team Olivia AB owns six Norwegian companies for child protection, as well as companies in health and care.
 This group is controlled by the procurement fund called Procuritas, which is registered in Sweden, Guernsey, and Switzerland.
 Guernsey is a well-known tax haven, whereas in 2016 Switzerland was the fourth on the Oxfam list of tax havens.

 - Aleris Ungplan & BOI is the biggest and the most powerful Norwegian player, and it is controlled by the Swedish investment company Investor, which is owned by the powerful financial family Wallenberg.
-The investor owns EQT foundation.
-Only in 2016, Aleris made almost 2 billion of income, where 60% comes from the so-called “child welfare”.
+The investor owns the EQT Foundation.
+Only in 2016, Aleris made almost 2 billion in income, where 60% comes from the so-called “child welfare”.

 - Unicare Small Units is owned by the British acquisition fund G Square Capital, which also controls many health institutions and companies for childcare and care of people, and everything goes through Care Holdco AS.